vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-creating-a-native-form-for-your-store-users.md

 ### Step 2 - Configuring the Store Form app

-Lastly, you must configure the Store Form app and the blocks it exports in order to make your store render the native Store Framework form component.
+Lastly, you must configure the Store Form app and the blocks it exports to make your store render the native Store Framework form component.

 Access the [Store Form app documentation](https://developers.vtex.com/docs/apps/vtex.store-form) and follow the step-by-step instructions to complete its configuration.